-Using a water-based product, they will not give off any fumes or odorous smells.
+Using a water-based product will not give off any fumes or odorous smells.
 They are also a less flammable option and do not contain any VOC’s (which are harmful).
 You will only have to use soap and water to clean up water-based products.

 - When the timing is right

 - When you are looking to achieve a more natural and lighter look